rokath/trice/docs/Common.md

          (default "default")
   -ipa string
         IP address like '127.0.0.1'.
-        You can specify this swich if you intend to use the remote display option to show the output on a different PC in the network.
+        You can specify this switch if you intend to use the remote display option to show the output on a different PC in the network.
          (default "localhost")
   -ipp string
         16 bit IP port number.
-        You can specify this swich if you want to change the used port number for the remote display functionality.
+        You can specify this switch if you want to change the used port number for the remote display functionality.
          (default "61497")
   -logfile string
         Append all output to logfile.
 Options are: 'off|none|filename|auto':